Lifefable/henrisim/spec.md

-# Henri Home Passive House Simulation - Technical Specification v2.2
+# Henri Home Passive House Simulation - Technical Specification v2.3

 ## Overview

 The Henri Home Simulation is a comprehensive Vue 3 web application that models a high-performance passive house with adaptive environmental systems.
-Built on a modular architecture, it simulates thermal dynamics, energy flows, air quality, and comfort metrics with real-time physics-based calculations.
+Built on a modular architecture, it simulates thermal dynamics, energy flows, air quality, and comfort metrics with real-time physics-based calculations across multiple global cities and seasonal conditions.

 ## Architecture Summary